ubilab-ws21/puzzle-3/README.md

 ## Puzzle Description

 ### Puzzle Part 1

+There is an antenna hidden in the room.
+When the radio turns on, there is nothing but noise to hear.
+The players need to find the antenna and plug it into a socket one can find at the radio.
+This will trigger a button.
+Also, the correct positioning of the antenna makes a difference which is observed by an encoder insider the radio case.
+When both is fine, there will be no noise anymore and an emergency broadcast can be heard nicely.

+### Puzzle Part 1
 A world map is placed in the room.
 There are three colored pins placed on three diffeents countries pinned on the map.